 Park in the first pullout on the left, right after you enter the canyon.
-Walk the dirt road past the gate that leaves the East end of the lot down to the canal road, head back West on the canal road to the bridge.
+Walk East on the dirt road that leaves the East end of the lot, past the gate, down to the canal road.
+Head back West on the canal road to the bridge.
 For a more direct approach, pick one of the erosional, steep, loose, grotty, gullies beyond the parking lot and descend directly to the foot bridge.

-A longer but more enjoyable approach to the bridge can be had by parking near the Golden Recreation Center at the end of 10th Street and walking the river path, under the highway, up river to the foot bridge.
+A bit longer but more enjoyable approach to the bridge can be had by parking near the Golden Recreation Center at the West end of 10th Street and walking the river path West, under the highway, up river to the foot bridge.

 Thin sustained crimps, cool movement, and intricate footwork lead up a steep line.
 Avoid the bailout left and stay on course through the last clip for full value.
 A two bolt variation to start adds to the fun; Snake Eyes comes in from the left, starting just right of Turkey Jerky, and pulls through two amazing huecos to clip the second bolt on Ghost....[more]Browse More Classics in CO

 Great area, loved the 3 routes I did, can't wait to get back to do some more!!
 Watch out for rattlesnakes, they don't seem to be too afraid of us up there, but don't take your chance.
 I had one slither by us less than 3 feet away from me and some other climbers.
 He just went into a corner and watched us, not rattling or anything, but still I would be very watchful of these dangerous guys!!

 Every one of these routes has something to offer in the way of fun climbing.
 Well-protected crux moves make it a good place to push one's level on lead.
 I think it will be interesting to see what the consensus for route grades become after they clean up a bit more with increased traffic.
 All-in-all, another great addition to CCC.